juniorsundarCasual/TGT/vault/volume-2.chapter-150.md

 'For too long has The Church been used to spread unrealistic and uninspired lies, desecrating the sanctity of the True World!'
 Guy sneered.
 'Blasphemy!'
 He spat.

 'I will show you!'
 Guy declared.
-'I will reveal to you, my children and you - the false Prophet - The Church's real power!'
+'I will reveal to you all - my children and you, the false Prophet - The Church's real power!'

 'Open your eyes, and let The Truth enlighten you!'
 Guy orated with a crescendo.